allamaprabhuani/akantu2/joss/paper.md

     index: 4
   - name: The Njord Centre Department of Physics, Department of Geosciences, University of Oslo, Norway
     index: 5
+  - name: The Hong Kong University of Science and Technology, Department of Civil and Environmental Engineering
+    index: 6

 date: February 2023
 bibliography: paper.bib